ezrahill/hl-github-runner/README.md

 2. **Ansible Variables**:
    - `secrets.yaml`: Contains encrypted secrets like GitHub Personal Access Token.
 (Ensure this file is never uploaded to version control).
    - `repos.yaml`: Contains a list of repositories to set up GitHub Actions runners.
 (This file should also be kept out of version control).
+   - `password`: Contains the Ansible Key Vault password.
+(Ensure this file is never uploaded to version control).

 ### Initializing Terraform